nova-video-player/aos-avos/doc/audio_speed_atempo_architecture.md

 the new-speed content is audible.
 Pending speed commits are queued and promoted in order.

-### Option A Shipped, Option B Pending
+### Option B Current, Option A Fallback

-**Option A (current, validated):** media/RST spans are sampled at AudioTrack-write time from the patched atempo state.
+**Option A (fallback):** media/RST spans are sampled at AudioTrack-write time from the patched atempo state (`ns_in - ring`).
 This fixed the accumulating ramp desync in stress logs, including seek/pause reset cases, by preventing the stale-speed RST projection from being used at commit time.

-Known caveat: write-time sampling still includes variable wrapper-FIFO lead between filter output production and AudioTrack write.
-This lead is bounded and has not been audible in the validated stress logs, but it is not the cleanest model.
+Option A's caveat is that write-time sampling includes variable wrapper-FIFO lead between filter output production and AudioTrack write.
+This is why it is no longer the primary source when the production map can resolve a block.

-**Option B (next step):** move media/RST assignment into `stream_filter_audio_atempo.c` at output-production time.
-The atempo wrapper will keep an output-position to media/RST map keyed by cumulative atempo output frames; the AVOS ledger will query that map instead of sampling `ns_in - ring` later at AudioTrack write time.
-This removes the variable wrapper-FIFO lead.
+**Option B (current, validated):** media/RST assignment happens in `stream_filter_audio_atempo.c` at output-production time.
+The atempo wrapper keeps an output-position to media/RST map keyed by cumulative atempo output frames.
+Each drained output burst records the media span produced from the patched atempo state (`ns_in - ring`).
+The AVOS ledger queries this map by the output frame range just read from the wrapper FIFO.
+If the map misses, the code falls back to Option A; if Option A cannot read state, it falls back to the 1:1 TS slope.

 Both Option A and Option B depend on the local FFmpeg patch `native/ffmpeg-android-builder/atempo.patch`, which exposes atempo's internal